Volumetric additive manufacturing with dinamically evolving light patterns

 Conventional layer by layer deposition printing technologies of existing SLA, DLP, LCD and inkjet printing systems may have several quality limitations such as anisotropy, reflected in differential morphology between the cured layer and its interlayer interface, suffering potential interlayer mechanical weakness in the z layer direction.

-This new Volumetric Additive Manufacturing (VAM) technique is capable of simultaneously fabricating all points of a 3D object by Computed Axial Lithography (CAL), as reported in January 2019 by Brett E. Kelly and several coauthors:
+This new Volumetric Additive Manufacturing (VAM) technique is capable of simultaneously fabricating all points of a 3D object by Computed Axial Lithography (CAL), as reported by Brett E. Kelly and several coauthors:

-The 3Dresyns team has the experticise to custom design Volumetric Additive Manufacturing 3D resins to meet specific performance properties and benefits, such as:
+The 3Dresyns team has the expertise to custom design Volumetric Additive Manufacturing 3D resins for different VAM printers and for your specific 3D printer setup, to meet specific performance properties and benefits, such as:

 - isotropic mechanical properties and morphology